 OSI Vista supplier farms are increasing their use of organic manures, vermi-compost, micronutrients and bio-fertilizers to consistently improve in productivity and product quality, such as freshness and extended shelf life.

 A total of 51 entries were recognized from nearly 600 submissions received.

 Vista was incorporated on August 18th 1995, as joint venture and by year 2012, became 100% OSI Group Company.
-Vista produces various food products in world class processing plants across the country including in states of Maharashtra, Punjab and Andhra Pradesh.
+Vista produces various frozen and chilled food products in world class processing plants across the country including in states of Maharashtra, Punjab, Karnataka and Andhra Pradesh.

 Vista is a pioneer in processing formed and coated poultry and Vegetable product in the convenience frozen food and chilled fresh Vegetable processing industry.
 Vista supplies its products to major brands in domestic and international markets.